Barcelona Marathon: History

 The marathon was first started by a Catalan chemist, Ramón Oliu, after he had run the New York City Marathon in 1976.
 Because there were no marathons in Catalonia at the time, Oliu decided to organize the first one in 1978.
 He held it in Palafrugell because he was unable to obtain a permit to hold it in Barcelona, and he named the race "Catalunya 78".
 This race also has the distinction of being the first popular marathon in Spain, as the Madrid Marathon was held later that same year.

 The marathon was held in Palafrugell again in 1979 due to a lack of a Barcelonian permit, but was subsequently moved in Barcelona in 1980.
 The marathon eventually became known as the "Marathon Catalunya".

 After a number of intermediate name changes, the name was eventually changed to "Zurich Marató de Barcelona" in 2012.

 In 2010, Kenyan Jackson Kipkoech Kotut won the race in a time of 2:07:30 hours.
 This was a course record and also the fastest marathon ever run in Spain.
 Over 10,000 participants took part in the event that year.

-The 2020 edition of the race was postponed due to the coronavirus pandemic, with the event being rescheduled for 25 October 2020.
+The 2020 edition of the race was postponed due to the COVID-19 pandemic, with the event being rescheduled for 25 October 2020.
 Runners were also given the option of deferring their entry to the 2021 event, set to be held on 14 March 2021 instead of the revised 2020 date.

-On 14 August 2020 the event was again cancelled, and is now set to return on 7 November 2021.
+On 14 August 2020, the event was again cancelled, and is now set to return on 7 November 2021.
 Entrants are given the option of free entry in the new date with the possibility of running the half-marathon event in October for free also, or taking a refund, though as of 21 August 2020 many entrants report not having received any information about how to select from the alternative options.
+In March 2023, Àlex Roca Campillo, an athlete with cerebral palsy completed the Barcelona Marathon in five hours, 50 minutes and 21 seconds, becoming the first person with cerebral palsy to do so.